Like integrations, you need to be an admin in order to access analytics.

 If you archive a message with no response, the conversation will still be counted in the total.
 If there is no response at all then there is no reaction time, but still 1 message count in the total.
-If your reassign a conversation, then you will get a reaction time.
-If you just simply archive it, no reactive time is computed.
+If you reassign a conversation, then you will get a reaction time.
+If you archive it, no reaction time is computed.

 Snoozing a message will not affect response time.

 In order to be resolved, a conversation must have at least 1 response (a message from a customer followed by a response from your team) and be archived.
 We will then compute a resolution time for the conversation, which is the sum of the response times.
 Archiving a message with a prior response is considered a resolution.
 Archiving a message without a prior response is not considered a resolution, but a touch.
 Deleting a message will not count as a resolution.
 Here are a few examples: